 In 2024, the bear was relocated twice.
-First, last September, from Gibsons, and then from Sechelt – both times to a secluded coastal area to keep it away from people.
+First, last September, from Gibsons, and then from Sechelt – both times to a coastal area to keep it away from people.
 However, on both occasions, the grizzly bear made its way back to urban areas along the Sunshine Coast in just a few weeks.

 READ MORE: North Island First Nation offers a home to wayward grizzly bear roaming Texada Island